 Nutrition

-This recipe is another twist on a Chef Jamie Oliver recipe – Smoky Veggie Chilli.
-I skipped using a grill…too cold to go outside and I didn’t have the time to use a stovetop grill.
-I also skipped serving the chilli with a baked potato.
-Instead, I added the little potatoes into the chilli itself.
-A few tweaks and this chilli has now been added to our regular rotation.
-You really cannot beat a big bowl of hot chilli on a cold, winter day.
+This recipe is another twist on a Chef Jamie Oliver recipe - Smoky Veggie Chilli.
+I skipped using a grill...too cold to go outside and I didn't have the time to use a stovetop grill.
+I also skipped serving the chili with a baked potato.
+Instead, I added the little potatoes to the chili itself.
+A few tweaks and this chili has now been added to our regular rotation.
+You really cannot beat a big bowl of hot chili on a cold, winter day.

 Related Posts